 Daredevil Born Again: Cast, plot & everything we know so far

-Here’s everything we know about Daredevil: Born Again, marking Charlie Cox’s full return to the MCU on Disney+, from its release window and whether there’s a trailer, to cast, plot, and other details.
+Daredevil: Born Again, marks Charlie Cox’s full return to the MCU on Disney+.
+Here’s everything we know from its release window and whether there’s a trailer, to cast, plot, and other details.

 Disney+ has spawned a successful wave of MCU TV shows, though Netflix beat them to it first.
 Daredevil wasn’t just a brilliant introduction of the character for the MCU, it defined superhero TV shows for years to come.

 Charlie Cox initially reprised his role as Matt Murdock in Spider-Man: No Way Home, before making an appearance in She-Hulk.

 In time, fans will get to watch Daredevil: Born Again on Disney+, so here’s what we know about the show so far including trailers, cast, and plot details.

 Spoilers ahead for Netflix’s Daredevil and Hawkeye…

 - Daredevil Born Again: Is there a release window?